JuliaPlots/StatsPlots.jl/README.md

 For more information please refer to the [README](https://github.com/piever/GroupedErrors.jl/blob/master/README.md).

-A GUI based on QML and the GR Plots.jl backend to simplify the use of StatPlots.jl and GroupedErrors.jl even further can be found [here](https://github.com/piever/PlugAndPlot.jl) (usable but still in alpha stage).
+A GUI based on QML and the GR Plots.jl backend to simplify the use of StatsPlots.jl and GroupedErrors.jl even further can be found [here](https://github.com/piever/PlugAndPlot.jl) (usable but still in alpha stage).